Ask. Learn. Improve

 3. Generate answers only from retrieved content, with citations

-This architecture directly addresses the three core failures of generic AI in healthcare:
+This architecture directly addresses the core failures of generic AI in healthcare.

 Most RAG platforms stop at retrieval and generation.
 They answer questions from your documents but do nothing to improve those documents over time.
-This is the critical gap that determines whether a knowledge management system delivers lasting value or becomes another abandoned IT project.
+This gap determines whether a knowledge management system delivers lasting value or becomes another abandoned IT project.

-Consider what happens when a nurse queries a RAG system and receives a confusing answer.
-In basic systems, that bad experience disappears into the void.
+Think about what happens when a nurse queries a RAG system and gets a confusing answer.
+In basic systems, that bad experience disappears.
 The nurse works around the system.
 The underlying documentation problem persists.
+Nobody learns from the failure.

-Contradiction Detection: The system analyzes your entire document repository and identifies conflicts.
+Contradiction detection: The system analyzes your entire document repository and identifies conflicts.
 Policy A says 24 hours.
 Policy B says 48 hours for the same process.
-These contradictions are flagged for resolution before they cause compliance issues or patient safety incidents.
+When we deployed Mojar at one healthcare customer, the system flagged three conflicting discharge documentation policies within the first week.
+Those contradictions had existed for over a year without anyone catching them.

-Natural Language Content Updates: Instead of editing documents directly, staff can update the knowledge base conversationally: "Add that our visitor policy changed effective March 1st."
-The system processes these instructions and proposes or applies updates.
+Natural language content updates: Instead of editing documents directly, staff can update the knowledge base conversationally: "Add that our visitor policy changed effective March 1st."
+The system processes these instructions and proposes updates for review.

 This transforms knowledge management from a passive repository into a self-improving system.
 The platform doesn't just answer questions; it actively maintains the quality and consistency of the underlying documentation.

-Choosing the right approach for your organization depends on your current state and priorities:
+Choosing the right approach depends on your current state and priorities.
+Use this checklist to map your primary challenge to the tools that address it:

-EHR documentation burdenClinical AI (Nuance, Suki)These don't solve policy/procedure access
+EHR documentation burdenClinical AI (Nuance, Suki)These don't solve policy or procedure access

 Microsoft 365 integrationMicrosoft CopilotKnowledge quality depends on existing SharePoint organization